danieletramisWS/sentence-calculator/README.md

 # Sentence Calculator

-Tool to help judges calculate the presciption time of the criminal trial.
+Tool to help judges calculate the prescription time of the criminal trial.